In the style of a Malay keris panjang.

 The piece is of high quality throughout, starting at the blade which is forged from the finest pattern-welded steel I have seen on these to date.
 It shows a boldly contrasting pattern in shades of dark grey to silver.
 Some of the silver layers light up brightly when viewed from the right angle.

 Besides the layering, it has a differential heat treatment that starts about 65mm from the hilt and bends around the tip.
-These effects are widely known as hamon on Japanese swords.

 The blade is forged together with a steel bolster, which is inlaid with traditional Acehnese stylized floral patterns in gold.
 Some golden inlays also extend onto the back of the blade.

 The golden crown with its three tiers is in good condition, with no dents or losses to the gold.
 It retains some of the original dark blue and green enamels that once adorned it.

 The hilt is a beautiful amber-colored buffalo horn.